K-Y Jelly

-K-Y Jelly is a water-based, water-soluble personal lubricant, most commonly used as a lubricant for sexual intercourse and masturbation.
+K-Y Jelly (sold as Knect in the United Kingdom) is a water-based, water-soluble personal lubricant, most commonly used as a lubricant for sexual intercourse and masturbation.
 A variety of different products and formulas are produced under the K-Y banner, some of which are not water-soluble.

 History

-Introduced in January 1904 by pharmaceutical company and suture manufacturer Van Horn and Sawtell of New York City, and later acquired by Johnson & Johnson, K-Y Jelly's original stated purpose was as a surgical lubricant, and it was often chosen by doctors because of its natural base.
+Introduced in 1904 by pharmaceutical company and suture manufacturer Van Horn and Sawtell of New York City, and later acquired by Johnson & Johnson, K-Y Jelly's original stated purpose was as a surgical lubricant, and it was often chosen by doctors because of its natural base.
 The product is now more widely used as a sexual lubricant to supplement the moisture required for performing sexual acts.

 Reckitt Benckiser purchased the brand in 2014 and integrated the brand as the sub-brand of Durex.

+K-Y Jelly was rebranded as Knect in the United Kingdom in 2023.

 Properties

 Unlike petroleum-based lubricants, K-Y jelly is biologically inert, reacting with neither latex condoms nor silicone-based sex toys, and contains no added colors or perfumes.
 It is non-staining and easy to clean up.
-Despite having a thick consistency and a tendency to dry out during use, it can be "reactivated" by the addition of saliva or water.
+Despite having a thick consistency and a tendency to dry out during use, it can be "reactivated" by the addition of water.

 The product contains no spermicide and thus cannot be used to prevent pregnancy.
 A formulation containing nonoxynol-9 was removed from the market after the spermicide was found to facilitate the spread of HIV.

 K-Y Jelly has been available over the counter in the United States since 1980.